-Each junior and senior level course builds upon the preceding engineering, mathematics and fundamental science courses to develop in the student the ability to identify and solve meaningful aerospace engineering problems.
-Aerospace design is strongly emphasized in the junior and senior years.
+Engineering design is strongly emphasized in the junior and senior years but is integrated throughout the curriculum.
+Most MAE courses at the 3000- and 4000-levels include some design content, ranging from a minimum of one-half to a maximum of four credit hours of design content.
+Each junior and senior level course builds upon the preceding mechanical engineering courses to develop in the student the ability to identify and solve meaningful engineering problems.
 The coursework is specifically sequenced and interrelated to provide design experience at each level, leading to progressively more complex, open-ended problems.
 The coursework includes sensitizing students to socially-related technical problems and their responsibilities as engineering professionals to behave ethically and protect occupational and public safety.
-The program culminates in a senior-year design course in which students integrate analysis, synthesis and other abilities they have developed throughout the earlier portions of their study into a capstone aerospace design experience.
+The program culminates in a senior-year design course in which students integrate analysis, synthesis and other abilities they have developed throughout the earlier portions of their study into a capstone experience.
 The design experiences include the fundamental elements and features of design with realistic constraints such as economics, safety, reliability, social and environmental impact, and other factors.
-At this point, students are able to design aerospace components and systems that meet specific requirements, including such pertinent societal considerations as ethics, safety, environmental impact and aesthetics.
+At this point, students are able to design components, systems and processes that meet specific requirements, including such pertinent societal considerations as ethics, safety, environmental impact and aesthetics.
 Students develop and display the ability to design and conduct experiments essential to specific studies and to analyze experimental results to draw meaningful conclusions.

 An integral part of this educational continuum, from basic science through comprehensive engineering design, are learning experiences that facilitate the students' abilities to function effectively in both individual and team environments.
 The program also provides every graduate with adequate learning experiences to develop effective written and oral communication skills.
-State-of-the-art computational tools are introduced and used as a part of their problem-solving experiences.
-Finally, the students' experience in solving ever-morechallenging problems gives them the ability to continue to learn independently throughout their professional careers.
+State-ofthe-art computational tools are introduced and used as a part of their problem-solving experiences.
+Finally, the students' experience in solving ever-more-challenging problems gives them the ability to continue to learn independently throughout their professional careers.

-The broad background and problem-solving ability of aerospace engineers are well-suited for research, development, design, production, operation, management, technical sales and private consulting.
-A bachelor's degree in aerospace engineering is also an excellent background for entering other professional schools such as medicine, dentistry, law or business (MBA).
+The broad background and problem-solving ability of mechanical engineers make them suited to engage in one or more of the following activities: research, development, design, production, operation, management, technical sales and private consulting.
+Versatility is their trademark.
+A bachelor's degree in mechanical engineering is also an excellent background for entering other professional schools such as medicine, dentistry, law or business (MBA).
+The premedical option in mechanical engineering is available for students wishing to enroll in medical school.